Endoykoo/Anonymous-chat-App/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ### Contact

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/your-username/anonymous-chat-app/issues).
+For any questions or issues, please open an issue on the [GitHub repository](https://github.com/Endoykoo).